A Taste of Shaws Chutney – One of the UK’s oldest family food businesses

 A burger with the red caramelised onion chutney was next on the menu and it was just as you would expect.
 Moreish, tasty and flavoursome.

-Shaws relishes and chutneys are clearly made with love and attention, the quality of the ingredients add something special to each dish and it really is special to be eating from jars with such a rich heritage and history.
+Shaws chutneys and relishes are clearly made with love and attention, the quality of the ingredients add something special to each dish and it really is special to be eating from jars with such a rich heritage and history.

-These products were gifted, this is not a sponsored advert.
+These products were gifted, this is not a sponsored post or paid advert.

 Celebrating all things food-related.